jamesgolick/friendly/README.md

 Setup
 =====

-First, you need to instantiate a Sequel database object.
-Sequel has lots of great docs, but for mysql it looks like this:

-    $db = Sequel.connect "mysql://user@server/db_name"

-Then, setup the friendly datastore object:

-    Friendly.datastore = Friendly::DataStore.new($db)
+All you have to do is supply Friendly with some information about your database:

+    Friendly.configure :adapter  => "mysql",
+                       :host     => "localhost",
+                       :user     => "root",
+                       :password => "swordfish",
+                       :database => "friendly_development"

 Now, you're ready to rock.

-If you're using rails, create a file called config/initializers/friendly.rb and put something like this in it:
+If you're using rails, set friendly as a gem dependency:

-    $db = Sequel.connect "mysql://user@server/db_name"
-    Friendly.datastore = Friendly::DataStore.new($db)
+    config.gem "friendly"

+...and drop something like this in config/friendly.yml:

+    development:
+      :adapter:  "mysql"
+      :host:     "localhost"
+      :user:     "root"
+      :password: "swordfish"
+      :database: "friendly_development"

-Of course, you'll want to replace user@server/db_name with values that are appropriate for your system.
-Ultimately, you'll probably want to add a config file, so that your production environment can differ from development and so forth.
-I will include something like this in a future version of Friendly.
+Of course, you'll want to swap out these values for your own, fill in additional environments, and so forth.

 TODO
 ====